In 2009 we left Copenhagen with a business plan for a small hotel which we had been working on since our return from a year-around-the-world in 2001.

 But after staying in around 2,000 hotels we knew what we liked.
 Like Helga’s Foley in Kandy, Sri Lanka, Xavier’s place in Chulamani in Bolivia, Chez Silvie in Yangon, Myanmar and a few other cozy gems that had found their ways to our favorite-places-to-stay-around-the-world list because of their charm, ambiance and the basic services that we find relevant.
 And most important because of all the fantastic people we have met there.

-But don’t expect a bide in the bathroom, TV, mini fridges, laundry service and similar services that generate the points you need to get Stars in the Portuguese Hotel Category System.
+We have all the important services travelers need.
+But don’t expect a bide in the bathroom, TV, mini fridges, laundry service etc from the official Service-List that generate the points you need to get Stars in the Portuguese Hotel Category System.

 Neither do our optical fast fiber internet connection that gives our guest access to their preferred streaming services, all the sockets we have for their mobile gadgets, our common kitchen, our special made 100% cotton bed linen, down duvet, or our home-made bread.